-The Election Sign By-law May Be Changing
+The Election Sign By-law Has Changed

 - Election signs are prohibited from using the City’s logo or the City’s municipal election logo.

 - Enforcement of the Election Sign By-law will be assigned to the City Clerk, City Clerk designate, and Municipal Law Enforcement Officers.